-Asset Management, Maintenance and Reliability Engineering
+physical Asset Management, Maintenance and Reliability Engineering

-Equipment/system failure studies associated to reliability and availability or risk studies associated to reliability and availability is best performed in the compilation of the Maintenance/Reliability Basis Strategy.
+Equipment/system failure studies associated with reliability and availability or risk studies is best performed in the compilation of the Maintenance/Reliability Basis Strategy.

-- Maintenance Optimisation studies (Development of Process, Facilitation and Management of Projects for Pro-Active Maintenance, Predictive maintenance, Preventive Maintenance, and Corrective Maintenance
+- Maintenance Optimisation studies (Development of Process, Facilitation and Management of Projects for Pro-Active Maintenance, Predictive maintenance, Preventive Maintenance, and Corrective Maintenance programmes.

-- Plant Codification, Spares Cataloguing and Materials Management
+- Plant Codification, Spares Cataloguing and Materials Management.

 - Risk-Based Inspection (RBI), Maintenance and Testing programme development and implementation.